Music of South Africa: Afrikaans

-In a resurgence (an increase or revival after a period of little activity, popularity, or occurrence) that has been linked by some to freedom from Apartheid guilt, Afrikaans music saw a surge in new artists, album releases and sales after 2000.
-In 2004 an Afrikaans album (by balladeer Steve Hofmeyr) was named best-selling album of the year.
+In a resurgence (an increase or revival after a period of little activity, popularity, or occurrence) that has been linked by some to freedom from Apartheid guilt, Afrikaans music saw a surge in new artists, album releases, and sales after 2000.
+In 2004, an Afrikaans album (by balladeer Steve Hofmeyr) was named the best-selling album of the year.

-In 2007 an Afrikaans song about Boer War general Koos de la Rey by Bok van Blerk became a hit amid debates on whether it represented a call to arms for the reinstatement of Afrikaner rule or just expressed cultural nostalgia.
+In 2007, an Afrikaans song about Boer War general Koos de la Rey by Bok van Blerk became a hit amid debates on whether it represented a call to arms for the reinstatement of Afrikaner rule or just expressed cultural nostalgia.

-While the boom in the Afrikaans pop industry has continued from the previous decade through the popularity of arts festivals and dance halls, other Afrikaans music genres experienced a revival of sorts in the new millennium.
+While the boom in the Afrikaans pop industry has continued from the previous decade, driven by the popularity of arts festivals and dance halls, other Afrikaans music genres experienced a revival in the new millennium.
 Rock and alternative Afrikaans music had stagnated somewhat after the heady days of the "Voëlvry" tour and the alternative movement.
-Signs of a revival could be found in the arrival of Karen Zoid on the music scene due to her distinct alternative sound.
+Signs of a revival can be found in the emergence of Karen Zoid on the music scene, owing to her distinctive alternative sound.

 Shortly afterwards, a band of young rockers called "Fokofpolisiekar" became the first group to create alternative rock in Afrikaans.
-Their controversial name (translated as Fuckoffpolicecar), statements and behavior drew much public attention, making them a symbol of the Afrikaans Rock revival movement.
-Lead singer Francois Van Coke and songwriter Hunter Kennedy have gone on to explore other genres of music also not previously popular in Afrikaans and have ventured into more commercial routes.
+Their controversial name (translated as "Fuckoffpolicecar"), statements, and behavior drew considerable public attention, making them a symbol of the Afrikaans Rock revival movement.
+Lead singer Francois Van Coke and songwriter Hunter Kennedy have since explored other genres of music that were not previously popular in Afrikaans and have pursued more commercial avenues.